Flipper0x/Flipper0x/README.md

 # Flipper0x
-A Decentralized shapeshift for small cap tokend with continuous liquidity.
+A Decentralized shapeshift for small-cap tokens with continuous liquidity.

 ## Problem
 Decentralised exchange is mission critical infrastructure for tokenized projects.
 0x Protocol is a giant leap forward enabling the long tail of tokens.
 However for the time being liquidity remains thin, there is no simple mechanism for incentivizing market makers, and the [radarrelay](radarrelay.com) UX is too complex for the average user.